What is Spinal Muscular Atrophy (SMA)?

 What is Spinal Muscular Atrophy?

-Muscular Atrophy (SMA) is a motor neuron disease.
-The motor neurons
+Spinal Muscular Atrophy (SMA) is a motor neuron disease.
+The motor

-affect the voluntary muscles that are used for activities such as
+neurons affect the voluntary muscles that are used for activities

-crawling, walking, head and neck control, and swallowing.
-It is a
+such as crawling, walking, head and neck control, and swallowing.
+It

-born are affected, and about 1 in 40 people are genetic carriers.
+babies born are affected, and about 1 in 40 people are genetic

-SMA affects muscles throughout the body, although the proximal
+carriers.
+SMA affects muscles throughout the body, although the

-muscles (those closest to the trunk of one’s body - i.e. shoulders,
+proximal muscles (those closest to the trunk of one’s body - i.e.

-hips, and back) are often most severely affected.
-Weakness in the
+shoulders, hips, and back) are often most severely affected.

-legs is generally greater than in the arms.
-Sometimes feeding and
+Weakness in the legs is generally greater than in the arms.

-swallowing can be affected.
-Involvement of respiratory muscles
+Sometimes feeding and swallowing can be affected.
+Involvement of

-(muscles involved in breathing and coughing) can lead to an
+respiratory muscles (muscles involved in breathing and coughing) can

-increased tendency for pneumonia and other lung problems.
-Sensation
+lead to an increased tendency for pneumonia and other lung problems.

-and the ability to feel are not affected.
-Intellectual activity is
+Sensation and the ability to feel are not affected.
+Intellectual

-normal and it is often observed that patients with SMA are unusually
+activity is normal and it is often observed that patients with SMA

 SMA is an autosomal recessive genetic disease.
 In order for a child to be affected by SMA, both parents must be carriers of the abnormal gene and both must pass this gene on to their child.
 Although both parents are carriers the likelihood of a child inheriting the disorder is 25%, or 1 in 4.
 An individual with SMA has a missing or mutated gene (SMN1, or survival motor neuron 1) that produces a protein in the body called Survival Motor Neuron (SMN) protein.
 This protein deficiency has its most severe affect on motor neurons.
 Motor neurons are nerve cells in the spinal cord which send out nerve fibers to muscles throughout the body.
 Since SMN protein is critical to the survival and health of motor neurons, without this protein nerve cells may atrophy, shrink and eventually die, resulting in muscle weakness.
 As a child with SMA grows their bodies are doubly stressed, first by the decrease in motor neurons and then by the increased demands on the nerve and muscle cells as their bodies grow larger.
 The resulting muscle atrophy can cause weakness and bone and spinal deformities that may lead to further loss of function, as well as additional compromise of the respiratory (breathing) system.
 There are four types of SMA, SMA Type I, II, III, IV.
 The determination of the type of SMA is based upon the physical milestones achieved.
 It is important to note that the course of the disease may be different for each child.